Why make a self-referral?

 What should I expect in my appointment?

-At your appointment the Occupational Health Adviser (OHA) or Occupational Health Physician (OHP) assigned to your case will go through the referral form with you.
+At your appointment the Occupational Health Practitioner assigned to your case will go through the referral form with you.
 These consultations usually take 45-60 minutes.
 This assessment will give you an opportunity to talk in confidence about any concerns you might have regarding your health at work with an experienced Occupational Health professional.

-Occupational Health Advisers and Occupational Health Physicians are registered practitioners and therefore work within the legal safeguards of GDPR (General Data Protection Regulations).
-They adhere to the standards set down in the Nursing and Midwifery Council’s (OHA’s), General Medical Council’s (OHP’s), and other relevant bodies’ Codes of Conduct.
+Occupational Health Practitioners are registered practitioners and therefore work within the legal safeguards of the Data Protection Act 2018, as well as adhering to the standards set down in the Nursing and Midwifery Council’s, General Medical Council’s, and other relevant bodies’ Codes of Conduct.